Mailu/Mailu/docs/configuration.rst

 Advanced settings
 -----------------

-The ``PASSWORD_SCHEME`` is the password hashing scheme.
-You should use the default value, unless you are importing password from a separate system and want to keep using the old password hashing scheme.
+The ``CREDENTIAL_ROUNDS`` (default: 12) is the number of rounds used by the password hashing scheme.
+You should use the default value.

 The ``AUTH_CACHE_SIZE`` (default: 1000) and ``AUTH_CACHE_TTL`` (in seconds: default: 3600)
 allow for customization of the credential cache.
 The credential cache speeds up the login